Enriquez-Rjay/Enriquez-Rjay/README.md

 ---

-## 🤝 I'm looking for help with
+## 🤝 I'm looking for help with:
-- Integrating AI models into web apps.
+.
+Integrating Al models to web applications

 ---